PNP Canada: Provincial Nominee Programs – All You Need to Know

 What is PNP Canada?

-There are 80 immigration PNP streams in Canada which seek to provide individuals with Canadian permanent residency.
-Some territories, such as Quebec and Nuvanut, have their systems – for instance, Quebec has opted to determine its economic immigration selection process.
+There are 80 immigration PNP streams in Canada that seek to provide individuals with Canadian permanent residency.
+Some territories, such as Quebec and Nuvanut, have their own systems; for instance, Quebec has opted to determine its economic immigration selection process.

 To put this into context, Canada comprises 10 provinces and 3 territories governed under the Canadian Constitution.
 Although the federal government is responsible for national immigration laws and regulations through Immigration, Refugees and Citizenship Canada (IRCC), provinces also enjoy some freedom regarding immigration through the Provincial Nominee Programs.
 It is referred to as concurrent jurisdiction over immigration matters.